patriciogonzalezvivo/eyeo16/README.md

 … his archenemy.
 Carl Gustave Jung.

 Like most archenemies, they use to be friends.
-Jung was Freud's favorite student.
+In fact, Jung was Freud's favorite student.

 --